tablexi/nucore-open/doc/HOWTO_oracle.md

 ## Restore From Backup

-Run `bundle exec rake db:oracle_drop_severe`.
-This will ensure that your database is clean.
-Without it the import might skip tables due to them already existing.
+1. Run `bundle exec rake db:drop db:create`.
+This will ensure that your database exists, and that it is empty.
+Without this step, the import may skip tables which already exist, and it may fail if the database does not exist.

-Assuming you used `$HOME/oracle_data` as the volume location when you did `docker run`:

 1. Copy the `.dmp` file to `$ORACLE_DATA_DIR/u01/app/oracle/admin/ORCL/dpdump/` (assuming you set `ORACLE_DATA_DIR` above), so it is located in the server’s default data pump directory.